anaemepe/bikes-Brussels-project/README.md

-# Data project on stolen bikes stats in Brussels
+# Stolen Bikes in Brussels

 This is data and visual project on stolen bikes in Brussels.
 I have analysed +10 years of police records and deployed a scrolly with an emphasis on visual objects and storytelling.